 Do I need to say any more about this shit novel?
 Have I warded you away?
 Did I mention the virginal, slut-shaming protagonist whose Bechdel-test failing BFF Sandy gets raped and murdered after being villainized for 300+ pages because she wears skirts and wants to lose her virginity?
 Did I also mention that Nina gets a boyfriend, and urges, and ultimately accepts that it’s okay to have sex when she’s good and ready?
 I mean the hypocrisy is unreal here.
 It would be one thing if Sandy was dressing provocatively and obsessing over sex if she felt compelled to by society.
 But this is never mentioned.
 No matter what role society and the media may have played in her decision-making process, Sandy comes across entirely as a teenager who is self-assured, confident in her sexuality and ready to have sex.
 So why is she slut-shamed?
 If Nina can have sex when she’s ready, why the fuck can’t Sandy?

-Be honest Julia Kerr, this book isn’t about “being okay with waiting until you’re ready”, is it?
-It reads like you look down on women who have a fair bit of sex, and it really sounds like you endorse the “she was asking to be raped” philosophy.
+What is this book even about?
+What message is it trying to send?
+I don’t know what the author was intending, but it reads like they look down on women who have a fair bit of sex, and it really sounds like they endorse the “she was asking to be raped” philosophy.
+And to anyone who thinks like that, I sincerely say,

 The ads below help to pay for this website.
 If you can see them, thank you for not using an ad-blocker.
 If you’re a fan of my content and you would like to support a self-employed writer further, please feel free to share the love and buy your girl a coffee.
 The caffeine jolt may just get me through my final edits!